Dipayan26/AttnSeq-PPI/README.md

 -
 An online GUI version with pairwise and network prediction as well as interactive visualisation is freely available at: https://compbiosysnbu.in/attnseqppi/

+License
+-
+This project is distributed under the MIT License.
+See LICENSE for details.

+Contac
+-
+For questions, feel free to open an issue or contact Dipayan Sarkar (dipayansarkar26@gmail.com).